kindservices/datamesh-widget-svelte.g8/README.md

 ![pushed image](./pushed_image.png)

-## Step 4) Deploying
+## Step 4: Deploying

 **Note:** This step assumes we have a working `kubectl` and `argocd`, which you can do by following [idea-labs/data-mesh/running](https://kindservices.github.io/idea-labs/data-mesh/running.html)

 We have our initial code pushed to github and generating an image.
 This has been our 'continuous integraton'.

-We're ready now to deploy it to our data-mesh by using the `make installArgo` command handily provided in our repo:
+We're ready now for our `continuous deployment` so we can actually deploy and run it in our data-mesh by using the `make installArgo` command handily provided in our repo:

 ![Install in Argo](./install_argo.png)